 A new piece of art is another great way to liven up your walls or introduce a new colour palette in your home.

 There’s never been a bigger selection of affordable places to buy art.
 Bluethumb is one of our ‘go to’ places for original art and we recently rounded up some of our favourite abstract artists here.
 Online stores such as Yorkelee prints or Adairs have a large and ever-changing collection of affordable wall prints too.
+Here’s our complete list of places to buy affordable art online.

 20. Clean out all drains